 The Food and Drug Administration is a federal agency of the United States Department of Health and Human Services, one of the United States federal executive departments.

-FDA is important because it is intended to have companies produce their goods to certain standards and it presents this fact in a clear overview using FDA certificates.
-When a company is (US) FDA approved, it shows the American government has declared the API or medicine as safe and it can be sold, imported, or used in the United States.
+FDA is important because it intends to have companies produce their goods to certain standards and presents this fact in a clear overview using FDA certificates.
+When a company is (US) FDA approved, it shows the American government has declared the API or medicine safe and can be sold, imported, or used in the United States.

 The USA is not the only country with a regulatory agency like FDA.
-Most other countries have agencies that are responsible for the national safety of pharmaceutical products.
+Most other countries have agencies responsible for the national safety of pharmaceutical products.